ReO2 Contact Lens Cleaning Devices

 3N has a device clearance for deproteinization of soft lenses only.

-3N Eyecare has falsely claimed or implied in their advertising to eye care providers that their scleral lens device is FDA approved or cleared for deproteinization and disinfection of scleral lenses.
+3N Eyecare has claimed or implied in their advertising to eye care providers that their scleral lens device is FDA approved or cleared for deproteinization and disinfection of scleral lenses.

 Search results in FDA’s 510(k) database